 (1) Money market funds are measured at net asset value per share and are excluded from cash equivalents in the fair value hierarchy table.
-The amounts of the money market funds (in thousands) were \$200,326 and \$5,399 at 12/31/20 and 12/31/19, respectively.
+The amounts of the money market funds (in thousands) was \$200.326 as of December 31, 2020.